bpaniagua/MFSDA_Python/README.md

-# MFSDA: Multivariate Functional Shape Data Analysis
+# Covariate Significance Testing

-MFSDA_Python is a Python based package for statistical shape analysis.
+Covariate Significance Testing is a Python based package for statistical shape analysis based in the methodology developed by Hongtu Zhu et al. Multivariate Functional Shape Data Analysis (MSFDA).
 A multivariate varying coefficient model is introduced to build the association between the multivariate shape measurements and demographic information and other clinical variables.

 Statistical inference, i.e., hypothesis testing, is also included in this package, which can be used in investigating whether some covariates of interest are significantly associated with the shape information.

-The hypothesis testing results are further used in clustering based analysis, i.e., significant suregion detection.
+The hypothesis testing results are further used in clustering based analysis, i.e., significant subregion detection.

 ## Modules